privacybydesign/irma-documentation/yivi-docs/blog/2025-06-02-age-verification/index.md

 ## Yivi: A Privacy-First European Alternative
 This is where Yivi enters the picture.
 Yivi is an open-source identity wallet developed in the Netherlands.
 It’s already capable of issuing and verifying selective attributes like "age over 18" based on the user’s control.
 Yivi supports issuer and relying party unlinkability, selective disclosure, and user consent by design.
 In short, it's a working proof that privacy and utility can coexist.

-!!Yivi is also actively preparing for EUDI-wallet interoperability.
-It aims to support emerging standards while preserving its privacy-by-default philosophy.
-That’s exactly the kind of crypto-agile architecture the EU should be promoting.
+Yivi is also actively preparing for interoperability with the upcoming European Digital Identity (EUDI) Wallet.
+It is aligning with emerging technical standards such as the eIDAS 2.0 architecture, while staying true to its privacy-by-default design.
+This forward-looking approach makes Yivi a strong candidate for crypto-agile, modular identity frameworks—exactly the kind of architecture the EU should be fostering.
+Supporting projects like Yivi ensures that Europe doesn't just follow but leads in the development of citizen-friendly digital identity.

-!!The argument of not using ZKP identity schemes is often based on the secure hardware discussion, but with "substantial" level of assurances this argument does not hold up anymore.
-Also the mentoined providers of the Proof of Age verification are not bound to use HSM's at all.
+A common argument against privacy-preserving identity schemes such as those based on zero-knowledge proofs (ZKPs) is the supposed reliance on secure hardware like Hardware Security Modules (HSMs).
+However, this objection loses relevance at the "substantial" assurance level defined under eIDAS.
+In this category, the use of HSMs is not a strict requirement, and the practical deployment of credential issuers—such as those offering Proof of Age—does not necessarily involve them.
+This opens the door for lightweight, software-based implementations that still meet the regulatory bar, without compromising user privacy or accessibility.

 Rather than sidelining such innovation, the EU should engage and integrate these ideas during the next development phases.
 Let this “temporary” app be a learning platform—not the final form.
 Involve developers, privacy watchdogs, and user representatives early.
 Evaluate usability, fix real-world challenges (e.g., sharing of age credentials among teens), and evolve the system based on that feedback.
 Only then can we build a solution that inspires confidence rather than skepticism.

-## Looking Ahead: You have to get it right
-By 2026, the full EUDI wallet will be rolled out across Europe.
-Age verification will likely be the first public-facing use case.
-That makes it even more crucial to get it right.
-A poorly implemented system could fuel backlash and erode public trust in digital identity.

-Policymakers must find the right balance between protecting minors and safeguarding civil liberties.
-That balance requires treating privacy not as a checkbox, but as a non-negotiable principle.
-Europe already made this choice on paper—now it must live up to it in practice.
-The current app is a step forward, but we can and should be more ambitious.

-A positive but critical recommendation: use this pilot to upgrade privacy capabilities as soon as possible.
-Recognize the pioneers like Yivi, who’ve paved the way.
-Invest in anonymous, secure age verification that respects European values.
-That way, we can protect our children without betraying our principles—and build a digital Europe we’re proud of.
+## Conclusion
+In conclusion, while the European Commission’s Age Verification App reflects a commendable intent to protect minors online while respecting privacy, its current trajectory appears unrealistic.
+The core requirement — Proof of Age Attestation Providers — is not yet fulfilled, and with Member States already struggling to meet EUDI Wallet deadlines, this initiative risks adding unmanageable pressure.
+Though the political will is evident and the bar for assurance has been lowered to accelerate adoption, the infrastructure simply isn’t there.
+Without viable providers and operational frameworks, the timeline is not feasible.

+In contrast, Yivi offers a proven, privacy-respecting solution that’s already operational in the Netherlands and can be readily adapted for use across Europe.
+Rather than pushing a fragile and overly ambitious prototype, the Commission would do well to consider building on working implementations like Yivi to deliver on its goals more effectively and sustainably.